azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 - Note that the policy upload command always generates a fresh installer.ps1 file for upload.
 If you want to make changes to that, you may have to keep a separate copy and upload it.
 (We will revisit this in future sprints.)

-## Create Cloud Compliance Report for your org in PowerBI
+## Create Cloud Security Compliance Report for your org in PowerBI
 You can now visualize DevOps Kit Cloud Security Compliance for your organization in PowerBI.
-This report is going to use your Application Insights instance as a DataSource which is used to capture security telemetry from scans.
+This report is going to use your Application Insights instance (created as part of Org policy setup) as a DataSource which is used to capture security telemetry from scans.
 #### Step 1: Prepare your Org-Subscription Mapping
-You can create a simple org-sub mapping csv file as shown below:
+You can create a simple org-sub mapping csv file as shown below (Refer template from [here](./TemplateFiles/OrgMapping.csv)):
 ![Org-Sub metadata json](../Images/07_OrgPolicy_PBI_OrgMetadata.PNG)

 Such mapping can help you to measure security compliance view across each org/ service group.